kskrishnasangeeth/algopy/README.rst

-The inspiration for this project comes from **Libcipher** a project which I was lucky to participate as part of initiative by the Chennai Python user group which taught me a good deal in python best practices.
+The inspiration for this project comes from **Libcipher** a project which I was lucky to participate as part of initiative by the Chennai Python user group where I was able to learn some good stuff in python best practices.

 Development